-CAR ACCIDENT LAWYER MN – FATALITY AND INJURY FROM OTHER DRIVER SPEEDING AND INATTENTION
+CAR ACCIDENT LAWYER MN – INJURY AND FATAL CRASH FROM OTHER DRIVER SPEEDING AND INATTENTION

-Two of the girls were killed in the car accident and one was seriously injured.
+Two of the girls were killed in the car accident and one was seriously injured because the other car was speeding.
 This tragic crash was clearly caused because the other driver was speeding and not paying attention to their driving.
-Often when a lawyer from our office gets a call in a MN crash case like this, we just represent just one of the victims, because there is never going to be enough insurance coverage to compensate the families of the girls who were killed plus the injured girl.
-Therefore an experienced MN car accident lawyer knows there is a conflict of interest about how to allocate the insurance money, and we can only represent one of the parties.
+Often when a lawyer from our office gets a call in a MN crash case like this, we just represent just one of the victims, because there is never going to be enough insurance coverage to fully compensate the families of the girls who were killed plus the injured girl – so the money will have to be allocated and they will need different lawyers.
+An experienced MN car accident lawyer understands this conflict of interest, and will advise you appropriately.

 The driver charged in the high speed crash made her first court appearance Friday, where a judge set bail at $150,000.
 She bonded out about 5 p.m.
 Friday, roughly 24 hours from the time she was booked into the County jail, according to the jail.
 The 32-year-old Maple Grove woman was charged Thursday with two counts of criminal vehicular homicide and one count of criminal vehicular operation for her involvement in the crash.